qixu11/comp_did_replication/README.md

 operating systems, compilers, and BLAS/LAPACK builds — a numerical feature of local estimation, that leaves the qualitative conclusions unchanged.

-This is most visible in the plug-in column of Table 3: it uses a frequency-based kernel (no smoothing) for the discrete covariates, so each fit conditions on an exact discrete cell, giving smaller local samples and more often near-singular matrices than the cross-validated (LOOCV/RCV) variants, which smooth across
+This is most visible in the plug-in rows of Table 3: it uses a frequency-based kernel (no smoothing) for the discrete covariates, so each fit conditions on an exact discrete cell, giving smaller local samples and more often near-singular matrices than the cross-validated (LOOCV/RCV) variants, which smooth across